NouhailaBokjij/var-portfolio/README.md

 # Value at Risk — Portfolio Risk Analyzer

-An interactive web application for measuring and comparing portfolio risk using three classic VaR methodologies, built from scratch in Python with real market data.
+An interactive web page for measuring and comparing portfolio risk using three classic VaR methodologies, built from scratch in Python with real market data.

 ## Overview